vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/140.png)

-## result and conclusion
+## Result and conclusion

-Using SharePoint lists and documents is easy.
-But in this article we learned some sophistacted tricks:
+It's easy to use basic SharePoint lists and documents.
+But in this article, we learned some more sophisticated tricks:

-1. How to combine list entries with files and how to handle this relationship in Peakboard
+* How to combine list entries with files, and how to handle this relationship in Peakboard.
-2. How to handle rich HTML text from SharePoint
+* How to handle rich HTML text from SharePoint.

 ![image](/assets/2025-06-29/result.gif)